Department of Science, Technology, and Society

 540-231-1648 | email@example.com

-Saul Halfon is an Associate Professor in the Department of Science, Technology, and Society.
+Saul Halfon is an associate professor and the chair of the Department of Science, Technology, and Society.

 - Political sociology of technoscience